Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints

 If $G'$ is a result of contracting a crisp edge $(v,t)$, then any path or clause in $G'-\{t\}$ exists also in $G-\{t\}$.
 Hence, the operation of contracting a crisp edge $(v,t)$ does not add any new element to neither of the sets $E_{i,j}$ or $\pairs_{i,j}$.
 The operation of contracting a path $P_i$ from $v$ onto $t$ is a sequence of operations of breaking a bundle and contracting a crisp edge with a head in $t$.
-This completes the proof of the first part of the lemma.
+This completes the proof of the first part of the claim.

 If $G'$ is a result of contracting a crisp edge $(s,v)$, then any path or clause in $G'-\{s,t\}$ exists also in $G-\{s,t\}$.
 Hence, the operation of contracting a crisp edge $(s,v)$ does not add any new element to neither of the sets $E_{i,j}$ or $\pairs_{i,j}$ for $i \neq j$.
 The operation of contracting a path $P_i$ up to $v$ onto $s$ is a sequence of operations of breaking a bundle and contracting a crisp edge with a tail in $s$.